 Vendor A’s “equivalent” resin used a different antioxidant package than Vendor B’s.
 The spreadsheet labeled it variance; the customer labeled it failure.

-Unbelievably practical: Standardize test methods and resin additives across suppliers; certify by data, not trade names.
+Actionable: Standardize test methods and resin additives across suppliers; certify by data, not trade names.

 3) The clinic in Tangerang and the end user you forgot

 A nurse wipes the device for the fifth time in one shift.
-The procedure looks routine; the cumulative exposure is not.
+The protocol looks routine; the cumulative exposure is not.
 Devices experience more frequent reprocessing, longer dwell times, and higher-strength formulations in post-viral hygiene regimes.
 When design, quality, and procurement collectively read actual disinfectant labels—sodium hypochlorite, hydrogen peroxide, peracetic acid—design choices changed.

-Unbelievably practical: Treat reprocessing as a core design constraint; durability is the new usability.
+Actionable: Treat reprocessing as a core design constraint; durability is the new usability.

 See the failure or miss it—method selection decides